hgbbus/ns-3.38-scratch/230TcpUdpCSMA/README.md

 Rx Rate: 47.6447 Mbps
 ```

-__The Rx throughput amonts to 47.6% efficiency of theoretical bandwidth.__
+__The Rx throughput amounts to 47.6% efficiency of theoretical bandwidth.__
 It is hard to further increase the Rx rate due to the propagation delay.

 Here, if we increase the interpacket interval to 150us, the throughput